Mookie Betts Player Props: Dodgers vs. Reds

 Mookie Betts At The Plate

-- He ranks 77th in batting average, 23rd in on base percentage, and 12th in slugging among qualified batters in MLB play.
+- He ranks 79th in batting average, 24th in on base percentage, and 12th in slugging among the qualifying hitters in MLB.

-- Betts has picked up a hit in 70.7% of his 58 games this season, with multiple hits in 19.0% of those games.
+- Betts has picked up a hit in 71.2% of his 59 games this season, with more than one hit in 18.6% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.